ibm-cloud-docs/EventStreams/monitoring.md

 ## {{site.data.keyword.messagehub}} metrics cost information
 {: #metric_costs}

-Before you opt in to using {{site.data.keyword.mon_full}} metrics, be aware of the cost of doing so.
+Before you opt in to using {{site.data.keyword.monitoringshort}} metrics, be aware of the cost of doing so.
 The estimated cost depends on the following considerations:

 * the {{site.data.keyword.messagehub}} plan that you use
 * how many unique time series are sent for each plan